jlumbroso/prog-exam-room-allocation/src/PE1.md

 **Recommended plan.**
 This exam follows a step-by-step process.
 Unlike other exams where you might find it advantageous to read the whole thing before you start, here we recommend you read each step and implement it as you go along.
 Also you should upload partial solutions a few times during the exam, just as a precaution.

+**What code to edit.**
+Your starting code contains several functions to get started.
+We *strongly recommend* that you only add or modify code between the pairs of comments saying "STUDENT CODE BEGIN" and "STUDENT CODE END".
+This is the easiest way to solve the tasks of this exam.
+Though it is neither recommended nor needed: you may edit other code and/or add your own functions, provided you **do not** modify the existing function signatures.

 **Resources.**
 You may use: your textbook, the booksite, your notes, your code from programming assignments and precepts, the code on the COS 126 course website, materials from lectures, labs and precepts, and Ed.